Emmerting: Parish Council

 The past municipal elections on March 16, 2014 and March 3, 2008 produced the following result:

 Another member and chairman of the parish council is the mayor.

 Culture and Sights

 The Catholic parish church Hl.
 Geist is a modern cubic building with a freestanding tower.

 It was built from 1965 to 1967 according to plans by architect Karl Habermann and has the equipment of Wolf Hirtreiter.

 Economy and Infrastructure

 Economy

 In 2014, according to official statistics, there were 101 employees in the manufacturing industry and 44 in the area of trade, transport and hospitality industry.
 In other sectors of the economy, 144 persons were employed by the social insurance system at the place of work.
 There were a total of 1712 employees subject to social insurance at the place of residence.
 There were no businesses in the manufacturing sector and three companies in the construction industry.
 In addition, in 2010 there were seven farms with a total agricultural area of 142 ha, of which 89 ha were arable land and 53 ha were permanent green areas.

-Local Supply

-The local supply in Emmerting is well divided.
-In 1991, Jürgen Pfeiffer opened a Spar supermarket in the center of Emmerting.
-It was centrally located and easy to get to.
-In 2004, the Spar supermarket was re-flagged in Edeka.
-In 1996 a retail park opened in the Guglweiterstrasse.
-Among other things, it housed a penny market, a Fristo beverage market, as well as a butcher and a baker.
-In 2008, a new building was created for the penny market, which was again completely renovated in 2013.
-In the old shop area now a pet food store is located.